 As part of our commitment to community education, Hamm Clinic hosts annual public conferences featuring local and national mental health experts.
 Recent conferences have focused on integration of equitable care, psychodynamic practice and understanding resiliency and sustaining mental health.

-Explore the science and soul of healing with Dr. Henry Emmons and Dr. Aimee Prasek, founders and co-hosts of the JoyLab program and podcast.
-Experts in evidence-based techniques for promoting resilience, Drs.
-Emmons and Prasek will engage attendees in a process of discovery and understanding around resiliency, finding joy, and developing techniques for sustaining mental health.
+Attendees explored the science and soul of healing with Dr. Henry Emmons and Dr. Aimee Prasek, founders and co-hosts of the JoyLab program and podcast.
+As experts in evidence-based techniques for promoting resilience, Drs.
+Emmons and Prasek engaged attendees in a process of discovery and understanding around resiliency, finding joy, and developing techniques for sustaining mental health.

 Thank you to our Sponsors & Vendors!